Marketing Communications MA

 The following modules are indicative of what you will study on this course.
 For more details on course structure and modules, and how you will be taught and assessed, see the full course document.

 In this module you will come to understand the nature of learning and how you best learn.
 You will reflect on your progress and development throughout the course, helping you to generate a personal development plan.
-You will discuss current thinking in the field of integrated marketing communications, and debate new ideas and media issues.
-Integrated Marketing Communications (IMC), and debate new idea and media issues.
+You will discuss current thinking in the field of integrated marketing communications (IMC), and debate new ideas in marketing and media issues.

 Buyer Behaviour for Marketing Communications